-C Guided Study
+• Guided Study

 A limited number of guided studies are available to students who need one course that is not available and is needed for graduation.
 There is an additional fee of \$175.00 above tuition for this option.
-This option must be approved by the academic dean as well as the consulting faculty member.
+This option must be approved by the Academic Dean as well as the consulting faculty member.

-C Military Credit
+• Military Credit

 Credit for military service may be awarded as four credit hours of physical education if credit has not already been achieved in this area.
 These credits are awarded as non-academic hours.
 Other military training courses are individually assessed by the American Council on Education (ACE) recommendations.
-Credit may not exceed 30 hours.
+Alternative credit, including military credit, may not exceed 30 hours.

-Documented and Experiential Learning Credit
+• Documented and Experiential Learning Credit